UNBUNDLING HIGHER EDUCATION: A NEW SITE OF CONTESTATION FOR CURRICULUM, TEACHING AND LEARNING, AND ASSESSMENT?

 Alan Cliff and Rebecca Swartz, Centre for Innovation in Learning and Teaching (CILT), University of Cape Town, South Africa.

 Research Centre for Digital Learning Seminar, Tuesday September 12th, 12.30 – 2pm, Coach House, Hillary Place, School of Education, University of Leeds, UK

 Click on the slide to see the full set.
-The audio is available here:
+The video is available here:

 This seminar grapples in particular with the opportunities and challenges for curriculum (teaching, learning and assessment) presented by processes of unbundling in public higher education institutions in South Africa (and by implication in the U.K. and elsewhere).
 By “unbundling”, we refer here to the increasing presence and impact of curriculum disaggregation and “repackaging” occurring as a consequence of growing marketisation and digitisation of higher education in South African higher education and elsewhere internationally.

 The seminar commences with a brief description of the research project which has brought us to Leeds at this time and on the collaboration between Leeds and Cape Town universities in the project researching unbundling in the higher education space.
 The seminar then moves in the main to a focus on the changing nature of curriculum offerings in an unbundling landscape.
 Given that the research project is currently at an early stage, this seminar offers primarily a theoretical and analytical perspective on challenges and contestations presented by curriculum unbundling, although some reference will be made to emerging empirical data drawn from initial interviews with South African higher education stake-holders.